-Our research broadly investigates how environment influences development and reproductive biology of aquatic vertebrates.
-Mainly we work with fish, but we also study frogs, toads, and alligators and we’ve collaborated on rodent and bird projects.
-Our projects use field collections and laboratory experiments to understand how normal and abnormal changes in the environment affect wildlife.
+Our research broadly investigates how environment influences physiology and endocrine function in aquatic vertebrates.
+We work with fish, frogs, toads, and alligators and we’ve collaborated on rodent and bird projects.
 The results of our research can be used to promote wildlife and ecosystem conservation and increase understanding about human environmental health.

-For example, we did an experiment where we exposed baby alligators to nitrate for 5 weeks or 5 months after they hatched.
-Nitrate is an abundant environmental contaminant that comes from fertilizers and sewage.
-We tested a hypothesis, suggested by human epidemiological studies, that nitrate consumption increases risk of type 1 diabetes in young alligators.
+Most recently, we tested a hypothesis, suggested by human epidemiological studies, that nitrate consumption increases risk of type 1 diabetes in young alligators.
 Indeed, after 5 weeks and 5 months of drinking nitrate-contaminated water, the alligators in our study developed a constellation of physiological changes seen in patients at early stages of the disease.

 I presented this project in May 2016 at the IUCN Crocodile Specialist Meeting in Kruger National Park, South Africa.